-Discipline as an Ongoing Process
+Discipline as an Ongoing Process:

 Everyone connected with the school must understand that discipline is a process, not a product.
-Staff and families must work together to achieve as much consistency as possible, and must be prepared to revise and adapt the procedures when they are ineffective.
+This policy will not ensure school discipline, but will only help facilitate the process.
+Staff must work together to achieve as much consistency as possible, and must be prepared to revise and adapt the procedures when they are ineffective.
 There will be yearly revision of the written policies and procedures.